d2l-ai/d2l-en/chapter_introduction/index.md

 The only real reward signal comes at the end of the game when we either win, which we might assign a reward of 1, or when we lose, which we could assign a reward of -1.
-So reinforcement learners must deal with the *credit assignment problem*: determining which actions to credit or blame for an outcome.
+So reinforcement learners must deal with the *credit assignment* problem: determining which actions to credit or blame for an outcome.
 The same goes for an employee who gets a promotion on October 11.
 That promotion likely reflects a large number